-The island’s capital, Hvar Town, is one of the Adriatic’s best-preserved historic towns, and also one of its most glamorous, with paparazzi roving the Riva to see who is transiting from which yacht to which club.
+The island’s capital, Hvar Town, is one of the Adriatic’s best-preserved historic towns, and also one of its most glamorous, with paparazzi roving the Riva to see who is disembarking from which yacht.
 The other main settlements offer complete contrasts, with Stari Grad – the main port – Jelsa and Vrboska boasting old stone houses and an unhurried, village feel.
-East of Jelsa, the island narrows to a long, thin mountainous strip of land that extends all the way to isolated Sućuraj, which is linked to Drvenik on the mainland by regular ferry.
+East of Jelsa, the island narrows to a long, thin mountainous strip of land that extends all the way to isolated Sućuraj, linked to Drvenik on the mainland by ferry.

 As in most other Dalmatian towns, the nobles of Hvar established an oligarchical government from which commoners were excluded.
 In 1510 this provoked a revolt led by Matija Ivanić, a representative of the mercantile middle class.
 After first capturing Vrboska and Jelsa, Ivanić held the central part of the island for almost four years, raiding Hvar Town (and massacring sundry aristocrats) on two separate occasions.
 The Venetians ultimately re-established control, hanging rebel leaders from the masts of their galleys.
 Ivanić himself escaped, dying in exile in Rome.